mplacona/microwidgets-blog/_posts/2024-02-08-from-concept-to-code.md

 ---
-title: "From Concept to Code: Building a Website Widget"
+title: "From Concept to Code: Build a Website Widget"
 date: 2024-08-02T18:44:24-00:00
 categories:
   - Developer Tools